 - The lauric acid present in coconut oil helps to reduce blood sugar levels and cholesterol

 - It’s also an amazing alternative oil that maintains a healthy digestive system

 - Has proven to be very effective in reversing or halting the effects of Alzheimer’s disease

 - Helps improve your immune system

-- Repairs damaged tissues faster and helps in reducing stress
+- Repairs damaged tissues faster

 That’s already 8 incredible reasons to choose coconut oil as your castor oil substitute.
 Read my comparison between coconut oil and castor oil to learn more about coconut oil’s awesome benefits.
 This reminds me, I just ran out of my coconut oil and I need to get some asap!!